B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - [DTC fulfillment](/fulfillment/dtc),

-- [B2B / wholesale fulfillment](/fulfillment/b2b),
+- [B2B and wholesale fulfillment](/fulfillment/b2b),

 ## Final Takeaway

+B2B and DTC fulfillment are two distinct operating models.
 DTC is built around order velocity, parcel handling, and customer-facing speed.
+B2B is built around compliance, shipment structure, and account-facing precision.

 ---